statelyai/xstate/.changeset/warm-spies-cry.md

 'xstate': patch
 ---

-Fixed an issue where, when using `model.createMachine`, state context was incorrectly inferred as `any` after refinement with `.matches(...)`, e.g.
+Fixed an issue where, when using `model.createMachine`, state's context was incorrectly inferred as `any` after refinement with `.matches(...)`, e.g.

 ```ts
 // `state.context` became `any` erroneously